Roxerg/CardboardPlayer3000/README.md

 observe the LEDs flashing as they indicate the sequence the commands are being passed in.
 If they do not go in order, some GPIOs might be mismatched.

+Before running play.py, make sure to provide your own toto.mp3 and rick.mp3, as I am not allowed to share these in the repository for obvious reasons.

 ## Improvement TODOs ##

 * Script runs constantly (No need to restart)